lzmoosheig/DAI-HTTP-INFRA/README.md

 ```
 telnet localhost *port*
 GET / HTTP/1.0
 ```

 Be sure to press \<enter\> one more time after the *GET / HTTP/1.0* to send the request.

+You can also access it on navigator via localhost:*port*

 ### How to modify the application